chompy/ffxiv_act_tools/README.md

 ## Installation

-1. Download the ACT Plugin.
+1. Download the plugin [here](https://github.com/chompy/ffxiv_act_tools/releases/latest).
 Extract the ZIP.
 Open ACT and navigate to the plugins tab.
-2. Click Browser and locate the 'FFXIV_ACT_Tools.cs' file.
+2. Click 'Browse...' and locate the 'FFXIV_ACT_Tools.cs' file.
 3. Click 'Add/Enable Plugin.'
 4. Click on the 'FFXIV ACT Tools' tab.
 Click all the checkboxes the functionality you wish to use.
 5. (Optional) If enabling any of the auto end encounter features you should increase the number of seconds to wait after the last combat action to begin a new encounter" in ACT to a high value such as 120 (2 minutes).